handrews/OpenAPI-Specification/src/oas.md

 In this example, all of the `$self` and `$id` values are relative URI-references consisting of an absolute path.
 This allows the retrieval URI to set the host (and scheme), in this case `https://staging.example.com`, resulting in the first document's `$self` being `https://staging.example.com/openapi`, and the second document's `$self` being `https://staging.example.com/api/shared/foo`, with `$id` values of `https://staging.example.com/api/schemas/foo` and `https://staging.example.com/api/schemas/bar`.
 Relative `$self` and `$id` values of this sort  allow the same set of documents to work when deployed to other hosts, e.g. `https://example.com` (production) or `https://localhost:8080` (local development).

+## Appendix H: Parsing and Resolution Guidance

+Implementations MAY support complete-document parsing in any of the following ways:

+* Detecting OpenAPI or JSON Schema documents using media types
+* Detecting OpenAPI documents through the root `openapi` field
+* Detecting JSON Schema documents through detecting keywords or otherwise successfully parsing the document in accordance with the JSON Schema specification
+* Detecting a document containing a referenceable Object at its root based on the expected type of the reference
+* Allowing users to configure the type of documents that might be loaded due to a reference to a non-root Object

+Implementations that parse referenced fragments of OpenAPI content without regard for the content of the rest of the containing document will miss keywords that change the meaning and behavior of the reference target.
+In particular, failing to take into account keywords that change the base URI introduces security risks by causing references to resolve to unintended URIs, with unpredictable results.
+While some implementations support this sort of parsing due to the requirements of past versions of this specification, in version 3.1, the result of parsing fragments in isolation is _undefined_ and likely to contradict the requirements of this specification.

+While it is possible to structure certain OpenAPI Descriptions to ensure that they will behave correctly when references are parsed as isolated fragments, depending on this is NOT RECOMMENDED.
+This specification does not explicitly enumerate the conditions under which such behavior is safe and provides no guarantee for continued safety in any future versions of the OAS.

+### Structural Interoperability

+JSON or YAML objects within an OAD are interpreted as specific Objects (such as [Operation Objects](#operation-object), [Response Objects](#response-object), [Reference Objects](#reference-object), etc.) based on their context.
+Depending on how references are arranged, a given JSON or YAML object can be interpreted in multiple different contexts:

+* As the root object of the [entry document](#openapi-description-structure), which is always interpreted as an OpenAPI Object
+* As the Object type implied by its parent Object within the document
+* As a reference target, with the Object type matching the reference source's context

+If the same JSON/YAML object is parsed multiple times and the respective contexts require it to be parsed as _different_ Object types, the resulting behavior is _implementation defined_, and MAY be treated as an error if detected.
+An example would be referencing an empty Schema Object under `#/components/schemas` where a Path Item Object is expected, as an empty object is valid for both types.
+For maximum interoperability, it is RECOMMENDED that OpenAPI Description authors avoid such scenarios.